markmoraes/charliecloud/doc/dev.rst

 cryptographic weaknesses, MD5 still has negligible risk of accidental collisions.

+Layer IDs are *not unique* across the entire layer cache; they are unique only for a given image name.
+This is because they depend only on (a subset of) layer metadata, not the complete results of the instruction, which can contain side effects (e.g., :code:`RUN date > foo`).
+Otherwise, we could not compute the layer ID without executing the instruction, which defeats the point of the cache; i.e., an instruction executed twice will get the same layer ID but may have produced different results, and we can't tell ahead of time.

+For example, suppose we build images A and B, both of which contain layer C part-way through.
+Then, we rebuild image B with :code:`--no-cache`.
+We will re-build layer C, which will get the same layer ID as before but may be different.
+Image A should keep the old C but image B should get the new C. If we start the search for C from either A or B depending on what we care about, then everything is OK even with two C's.

 Parent and ID for each type of layer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The ID is the hash of the parent's hash (binary, not the hex string) followed
-by the *hash input* as stated.
-All hash elements are concatenated with no
+by the *hash input* as stated below.
+All hash elements are concatenated with
-delimiters, e.g. with one :code:`update()` call per element.
+no delimiters, e.g. with one :code:`update()` call per element.

 Hash computations require bytes as input.
 Objects that have a byte sequence
 view are inserted with that view; strings are UTF-8 encoded; other objects are